 I’ve heard people say Ignorance begets Confidence and in turn, Confidence begets Confidence.
 I don’t know about that and I don’t necessarily believe it!
 However, I have seen, firsthand, how Arrogance begets Ignorance.
 An intelligent person goes from awesome to ignorant in five seconds, flat.
 OK, maybe not in five seconds, but it can feel that way.

 By all accounts, Calvary Chapel Kendall is a thriving, impacting ministry.
-We’ve had people from all over the world look to us for guidance and direction.
+We’ve had people from all over the country and all over world look to us for guidance and direction.

 What does this have to do with Arrogance Begets Ignorance?

 I believe the reason why so many pastors and missionaries around the world look to us for guidance, mentorship, and leadership, is because we encourage our staff to keep learning.
 Our pastors and staff frequently meet with our counterparts in other churches, attend conferences and seminars, read books specific to our ministries and for leadership in general, and many of us keep learning through higher education.